Particular/Workshop/exercises/04 - Integration with ITOps.md

 ### Step 1

-Open the `Divergent.ITOps.Interfaces` project.
-It contains an interface called `IProvideCustomerInfo.cs`.
+The `Divergent.ITOps.Interfaces` project contains an interface called `IProvideCustomerInfo.cs`.
 It has a single method that takes a customer id and returns a `CustomerInfo` instance with name, street, etc. for the specified customer.

 ### Step 2

-Open the `Divergent.Customers.Data` project.
-Add a new class called `CustomerInfoProvider` in the ITOps folder.
+In the `Divergent.Customers.Data` project, add a new class called `CustomerInfoProvider` in the ITOps folder.
 It should implement the `IProvideCustomerInfo` interface from `Divergent.ITOps.Interfaces`.

 ```c#
 public class CustomerInfoProvider : IProvideCustomerInfo